noseglasses/Leidokos-Python/README.md

 for plugins that explicitly support Python code export.
 The virtual firmware can be loaded as a Python module.

+The project aims to support all portable features of the firmware to make it possible to develop new plugins in a rapid and painless way before finally porting them to C++.
+Sometimes implementations are the only way to test weird ideas and new algorithms.
+Kaleidoscope-Python-Wrapper helps by allowing to test such new features under reproducible lab conditions.

 # Example usage
 Below you see the python code of the example `examples/test_kaleidoscope.py` that is provided as part of the project source repository.
 It tests some functionality